emilyalice2708/makers-progress/week-4.md

 ## Daily Goals:
 ### Monday:
-- Goal:
+- Goal: Become familiar with the basics of SQL and PSQL.
-- Plan:
+- Plan: Work on Entity Relationship Diagrams and practcie with SQL Zoo.
-- Evidence:
+- Evidence: Apply learning to pair programming in the afternoon and compare work with walkthroughs.

 ### Tuesday:
 - Goal: